A conscientious, patient-focused dentist, Claire specialises in helping nervous patients overcome their anxiety by utilising an empathetic approach.

 Claire's vision for the Dental Studio focuses on creating and maintaining smiles for life and challenging perceptions of dentistry by providing high-quality, comprehensive care in a welcoming environment.

-She is currently persuing her interest in orthodontics by undertaking a 2 year postgraduate diploma and completing Invisalign clear aligner training.
+She is currently pursuing her interest in orthodontics by undertaking a 2 year postgraduate diploma and completing Invisalign clear aligner training.

-In her spare time, Claire enjoys scuba diving, baking, gardening and spending time with her husband, 2 children, dog and cats.
+Claire is a huge fan of The Beatles and despite living on the other side of the world, she continues to follow her football team, Plymouth Argyle.
+In her spare time, she enjoys scuba diving, gardening and spending time with her husband, 2 children, dog and cats.

 "My first visit to Stanmore Bay Dental Studio was a great experience right from the moment when I stepped into the clinic and had my tooth filled to when I left with a wide grin on my face, a painless experience.
 Claire and the team were simply amazing, friendly and professional, they totally made me feel relaxed and well taken care of.
 Thank you Claire" - Ean See